Bossier Police Juror pleads guilty, avoids jail time

 BOSSIER CITY, La (KTAL/KMSS)— A Bossier Parish Police Juror will avoid jail time after pleading guilty to the first-offense DWI.

-According to the Caddo Parish District Attorney’s office 60-year-old, Rickey Avery, Bossier City pleaded guilty as charged to first offense DWI Wednesday, in Bossier District Court in Benton.
+According to the Caddo Parish District Attorney’s Office, 60-year-old Rickey Avery of Bossier City pleaded guilty as charged Wednesday to first-offense DWI, in Bossier District Court in Benton.

 Avery was arrested for DWI on December 17, 2018, in Bossier Parish after veering into the oncoming lane of a Bossier Parish sheriff’s deputy.
 He emitted the strong odor of alcohol, was unsteady on his feet, had slightly slurred speech and later admitted to consuming alcohol that day, in addition to prescription narcotics.